mayurim23/DU_Human_Trafficking/README.md

   - Below link is the map that envision it to look similar to: http://www.digitalattackmap.com/#anim=1&color=0&country=ALL&list=1&time=17629&view=map

+# Information about uploaded notebooks and excel sheets.
+  - Data_Cleaning.ipynb is the python notebook containing the code for cleaning Directionality Coding 2008-2016.xlsx and         creating source and destinations latitidues and longitudes columns.
+  - Human_Traffic_data.csv is the excel sheet created after cleaning the data(created in Data_Cleaning.ipynb notebook)
+  - Human Trafficking Bokeh.ipynb is the main file containg the graphs and interactive widgets.Data used from                   Human_Traffic_data.csv file

  # Table for tentative milestones:

 <table>
 <tr>